gadesilnes/loader/README.md

-This project focus is to bring solutions to 360 in Datalake, using Hive, HBase, Spark
+This project focus is to bring solutions to 360 in Datalake, using Hive, HBase, Spark, HDFS , Impala

 Features: